zoom/webhook-sample/README.md

    `$ git push origin heroku`

-1. Navigate to your app on the Heroku dashboard, click settings, and add your App's Webhook Verification Token in the Config Variables:
+1. Navigate to your app on the Heroku dashboard, click settings, and add your App's Webhook Secret Token in the Config Variables:

-   - `ZOOM_WEBHOOK_VERIFICATION_TOKEN` (Your Zoom Webhook Verification Token, found on your App's Features page)
+   - `ZOOM_WEBHOOK_SECRET_TOKEN` (Your Zoom Webhook Secret Token, found on your App's Features page)

 1. Now you can use your deployed url Heroku provides as the Event notification endpoint URL.
 Copy the Heroku https url displayed in terminal.
 In your apps Event notification endpoint URL input, paste your Heroku https url.
 Remember to include `/webhook` path.